Team-Compliance/libraryofisaac/modules/serialize.md

 Used to determine is the given table is a serialized `RNG` object created by the `DeepCopy` function.

+### IsSerializedTableWithNumberKeys()

+`boolean IsSerializedTableWithNumberKeys(unknown object)`

+Used to determine is the given table is a serialized table with number keys object created by the `DeepCopy` function.

 ### IsSerializedVector()

 `boolean IsSerializedVector(unknown object)`